vantage-sh/docs.vantage.sh/docs/hourly_fcr.md

 This guide will walk you through how to obtain an hourly AWS Cost and Usage Report to enable Hourly Financial Commitment Reporting in Vantage.

+Vantage will experience a delay in receiving your cost data until the first hourly Cost and Usage Report (CUR) is received from AWS.
+This can take up to 24 hours.
+In addition, the first hourly CUR that's sent to Vantage contains only the current month's data.
+See the instructions for [backfilling a CUR](https://docs.vantage.sh/connecting_aws#backfilling-aws-cur-for-previous-reporting-periods).

 ## Enabling via CloudFormation {#cloudformation}

 1. Navigate to Cloudformation in the management account (or account the CUR is deployed in), and find the **“ConnectToVantage-”** stack